SMMT Day, 2017 - Millbrook Testing Facility

 Sorry Ford, I wasn’t impressed.

 From one Ford to another, and this time I couldn’t stop grinning.
-As soon as you plonk yourself in the big seat the car feels heavy and muscular - it made me smile, a lot!
+As soon as you sit in the big seat it feels heavy and muscular - it made me smile, a lot!

-Although I said that the Mustang felt heavy, I don’t mean like a lumbering giant, more of a secure, solid and steadfast heavy.
+Although I’m going to say that the Mustang felt heavy, I don’t mean that in a lumbering giant kind of way, more of a secure, solid and steadfast way.
 Fire up the 5ltr V8 and you’re rewarded with a traditional and pleasing burble from the exhausts, blip the throttle and the car sways from side to side - mwahaha…

 This is another car I really want to spend more time with and get to know a bit better.